Core SDK options

 You can have multiple values if your API supports multiple authentication types, as long as they don't conflict with each other.

-header in your API, so you can't have both of these set at the same time.
+For example, both Basic authentication and Bearer token authentication both use the Authentication header in your API, so you can't have both of these set at the same time.

-options, for example, setting the API key header, or the access token prefix.
+These auth options can be further customized using the authentication section of the customizations options, for example, setting the API key header, or the access token prefix.

 You can read more on authentication in our authentication guide.